MicrosoftDocs/customer-insights/ci-docs/work-with-tags-columns.md

 1. Go to the list view.
 For example, go to **Segments**.

-1. Select the item whose tags you want to manage.
+1. Select the items whose tags you want to manage.

 1. Select the vertical ellipsis (&vellip;) and select **Tag**.